grpc/grpc-web/doc/roadmap.md

 For Google's Web applications (e.g. gmail), we use a JSON like format which is comparable to JSON in efficiency but also very compact in both the message size and code size.

-### Streaming Support

-Currently the gRPC-Web client library uses XHR to ensure cross-browser support and to support platforms such as React-Native.

-We do plan to add fetch/streams support at some point, which is more efficient for binary streams and incurs less memory overhead on the client-side.

-However, fetch still has certain gaps compared to XHR, most notably the lack of cancellation support.
-Progressing events, I/O event throttling are other concerns.

-### Bidi Streaming

-We plan to leverage [WebTransport](https://web.dev/webtransport/) for bi-directional streaming.
-Also see the dedicate road-map doc on [bidi streaming](streaming-roadmap.md).

 ### Security